jak119/blog/_posts/2024-01-13-cloudflare-zero-trust-exclude-path.md

 excerpt_separator: <!--more-->
 ---

-To exclude a specific path in Cloudflare Zero Trust (e.g., the share URL in Paperless-ngx) you need to:
+To exclude a specific path in Cloudflare Zero Trust (e.g., the share URL in Paperless-ngx) you need to:<!--more-->

 1. Add a new application set the URL as the path to exclude
 2. Add a policy where the action is bypass and the selector for include is everyone